Privacy Policy

 d.
 Third Party Insurance Companies

 f.
-Publicly available sources e.g. Department of Registrar of Companies and Official Receiver Registry, Road Transport Department, press and media, internet
+Publicly available sources e.g. Department of Registrar of Companies and Intellectual Property, Road Transport Department, Press and Media, Internet

 g.
 Authorised Representatives e.g. Family Members, Financial Institutions, Doctors and other medical service providers